MaximeB5/C-Finite-State-Machine/README.md

 # C-Finite-State-Machine
-I'm discovering FSM in C
+I'm discovering FSM in C.

 This is a simple linear FSM.